techno-tim/k3s-ansible/README.md

 ## ✅ System requirements

 * Deployment environment must have Ansible 2.4.0+
-* `server` and `agent` nodes should have passwordless SSH access, tf not you can supply arguments to provide credentials `-ask-pass --ask-become-pass` to ach command.
+* `server` and `agent` nodes should have passwordless SSH access, if not you can supply arguments to provide credentials `-ask-pass --ask-become-pass` to ach command.

 ## 🚀 Getting Started